lhtin/You-Dont-Know-JS/scope & closures/ch3.md

 #### Garbage Collection

-Another reason block-scoping is useful relates to closures and garbage collection to reclaim memory.
+Another reason block-scoping is useful relates to closures and garbage collection to __reclaim__(回收) memory.
 We'll briefly illustrate here, but the closure mechanism is explained in detail in Chapter 5.

 Consider: